 The JATT offers training on analysis techniques, the NATO Lessons Learned Process, and provides support with Lessons Learned subject matter experts to conferences, workshops and meetings.
 Tailored Lessons Learned training can include the Observation, Discussion, Conclusion, and Recommendation (ODCR) workflow; Lessons Learned Points of Contact training; Key Leader briefing, Lessons Learned in NATO Exercises and Operations; hands-on exercises; and exchange of Lessons Learned experience.
 The aim of the JATT's efforts is to develop a strong information-sharing relationship with those it reaches out to.

-Once support is requested, the JALLC will first make an Initial Assessment of a requestor’s Advisory and Training requirements based on the request.
-What follows is a period of Focused Engagement between the assigned JATT and the customer, which ultimately results in the relevant advice and training package being developed and delivered.
-Finally, a robust relationship of information sharing is maintained after the outreach engagement, ensuring an efficient use of the opportunity to work together.
+If a request for tailored Lessons Learned training is made, it’s followed-up by an Initial Assessment of the training requirements.
+This is followed by a period of Focused Engagement between the assigned JATT member and the customer, which ultimately results in developing and delivering the relevant advice and training package.
+Finally, a robust relationship of information sharing is maintained after the outreach.

 In 2019, the JALLC was tasked to engage with thirteen NATO Command Structure HQs, with the purpose of providing training, conducting an assessment of the HQs’ implementation of NATO Lessons Learned Capability in the HQs, and subsequently providing recommendations to sustain, maintain, and improve the relevant HQs implementation efforts.
 The assessment visits are repeated in a two-year cycle.